Starting out in sex work

 In the Netherlands there are multiple workplaces: window prostitution, the street (tippelzones), clubs and private houses, escort, via online contact, webcam sex and working from home.

-Most councils have made working from home illegal, this includes Utrecht and Amersfoort.
-In some councils it is possible to meet clients at home.
+Most municipalities have made working from home illegal, including Utrecht and Amersfoort.
+In some municipalities it is possible to meet clients at home.
 Unsure if this is allowed where you live?
-Get in touch with your council or with us, and we’ll find out together.
+Get in touch with your municipality or with us, and we’ll find out together.

 With window prostitution you rent a room where you are behind the window.
 At the door you agree prices and services.